angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 `((req: HttpRequest<any>) => boolean)`

-The `HttpRequest` class has more useful parameters you will certainly use when you write your tests.
+The `HttpRequest` class has more useful parameters you can use when you write your tests.
 Here is a more extensive use

 ```TypeScript
       service.getAll({page: 1}).subscribe();